-where $\Gamma$ is defined in \eqref{dyn_IOH}, $\bar{\Gamma} \in \mathbb R^{n \times L(m+r)}$ satisfies $\ker \bar{\Gamma} = \mathscr{P}$, and $\mathscr{P}$ is defined in \eqref{init_v}. \end{propo} \begin{pro} See Appendix \ref{app_propo} \end{pro} This proposition implies the following two facts.
-First, as in the usual LQR, the minimizing gain $K^{\star}$ does not depend on the distribution $\mathscr{P}$ or the second moment $\Phi$ if \eqref{def_psi} is satisfied.
-Second, the optimal control law \eqref{optK} is equivalent to the state-feedback-type optimal control law $u=K_{\rm SF}^{\star}x$.
-This equivalence is apparent because $x=\Gamma v$ follows from the proof of Lemma \ref{lem_VARX}, and $\bar{\Gamma}v = 0$ follows from \eqref{init_v} and the definition of $\bar{\Gamma}$.
+$\Gamma$ is defined in \eqref{dyn_IOH}, $\bar{\Gamma} \in \mathbb R^{n \times L(m+r)}$ satisfies $\ker \bar{\Gamma} = \mathscr{P}$, and $\mathscr{P}$ is defined in \eqref{init_v}. \end{propo} \begin{proof} See Appendix \ref{app_propo} \end{proof} This proposition implies the following two facts.
+First, as in the usual LQR, the minimizing gain $K^{\star}$ does not depend on the subspace $\mathscr{P}$ or the second moment $\Phi$ if \eqref{def_psi} is satisfied.
+Second, the optimal control law is equivalent to the state-feedback-type optimal control law $u=K_{\rm SF}^{\star}x$.
 If $A$, $B$, and $C$ were known, we could find $K^{\star}$ easily; however, owing to the inaccessibility of these matrices, this model-based approach is not feasible.

-As an alternative, we propose two data-driven PGMs: multi-episodic and single-episodic PGMs, which iteratively update the gain $K$ based on two different types of Monte Carlo approximations of the gradient of $J$.
+As an alternative, we propose a data-driven PGM, which iteratively update the gain $K$ based on a Monte Carlo approximation of the gradient of $J$.
 To this end, as a first step, we show a PGM assuming that the gradient is exactly computable (i.e., the model is available), and show that the method is globally linearly convergent.